mjcrouch/vscode-perforce/README.md

 To see the output log, you can run the command "Perforce: Show Output", or you can reach it from `View` -> `Output` and select Perforce in the dropdown

-### The Best Way
+### **The Best Way**

 The best way to setup your perforce workspace is using perforce's own standard behaviour and tools.

-The perforce extension uses the standard p4 command line interface.
-If you can run perforce commands in your workspace directory without any additional setup, then you *should* be able to use the perforce extension without extra configuration.
+The perforce extension works by running the standard p4 command line interface.
+If you can run perforce commands in your workspace directory without any additional setup, then you *should* in most cases be able to use the perforce extension without extra configuration.

 #### The simplest setup

-So, in a very simple case, for example where you always work in one particular perforce client, you could
+So, in a very simple case, for example where you always work in one particular perforce client, you could:

 * Use `p4 set` to set your `P4USER`, `P4PORT`, `P4CLIENT` to the correct values, OR
 * Set up your `P4USER`, `P4PORT`, `P4CLIENT` environment variables (e.g. in your `.bashrc` file)
+  * Note that updating environment variables may require you to close *all* vscode windows to take effect

-If necessary, restart VS Code and it should *just work*™
+If necessary, restart VS Code and it should *just work*™.

-#### Multiple perforce clients
+#### Multiple perforce clients (P4CONFIG)

 If you work across multiple different perforce client workspaces, you can use [P4CONFIG](https://www.perforce.com/perforce/r17.1/manuals/cmdref/index.html#CmdRef/P4CONFIG.html?Highlight=p4config) to set up the different client locations.

+Place a file with the right name in the root directory for each client.
+Normally the file name is as follows:
+ * on **windows**: `p4config.txt`
+ * on **linux / mac**: `.p4config`

+If you are still not sure of the right filename, run `p4 set` or check the "perforce output log", where it will be logged during startup.
+See the perforce docs linked above for more information.

-Place a p4config file in your client root, like this:
+The file contents should look like this:

 ```
 P4USER=your_user